 Here are some new meanings of SEO to consider, and I welcome you to comment on this post with your own thoughts and definitions.

 SEO is the continuous methodology of uncovering and finding non-branded keywords that are driving organic search traffic and conversions, then distributing content optimized for those specific keywords or phrases.

 SEO is the process of creating optimized content that is discoverable by the intended audience as they progress/advance through the buying cycle.
 (This is after you define where and what your buying cycle actually is)

 SEO is about a prospect discovering a brand’s content and web presence through search and social, and the manager of that content having the capacity to understand who consumed the content and the impact, or impact, of the content across the business.

-SEO is the results of a content marketing strategy that makes utilization of highly converting keywords that your target audience is searching on.
+SEO is the result of a content marketing strategy that makes utilization of highly converting keywords that your target audience is searching on.
 We call those “magic beans”.

 SEO is the methodology of promoting the visibility of a brand in organic search results.

 SEO in the digital marketing mix is, and has been, a great way to grow your business naturally as people seek out your content and products.
-Institutionalizing a definition of SEO will help purchasers or visitors better understand the importance of it, the reason for spending time on it, and the short and long-term impact an SEO strategy has on success maintenance and growth of your brand online.
-It might not be an over night thing (actually it takes a year(s) to get solid traction) but it should be something to invest your time and energy in.
+Institutionalizing a definition of SEO will help purchasers or visitors better understand the importance of it, the reason for spending time on it, and the short and long-term impact an SEO strategy has on the success maintenance, and growth of your brand online.
+It might not be an overnight thing (actually it takes a year(s) to get solid traction) but it should be something to invest your time and energy in.